Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Melissa from OR

 I use a black garbage bag and moth balls.
 Put your items in the black bag along with the moth balls and let set for a week or you can wash the items in bleach water and put outside and let dry.
-If you have pine cones bake them in a 250 degree oven for 30 minutes.

 Put all your natural stuff on a foil lined baking sheet or pan at 250 degrees for an hour or so.
 Let cool.
 This way no toxic chemicals are involved and no "hitchhikers" enter your home.